nhst/the-news-app-db/README.md

 # Description
-This is the database for the news-app-demo.
+This is the database for the demo-news-app.
 The content is structured as json.

 ## View all content
 https://my-json-server.typicode.com/nhst/demo-news-app/db